13 Things to Do in Brooklyn NYC

 Brooklyn Flea Market| ©Jason Lam

-If you love flea markets and you're in New York in the winter, this space transforms into the Winter Flea, a flea market for antiques, crafts and food that opens between November and March.
-Shopaholics, this is where you'll find the best things to buy in New York.
+If you love flea markets and are travelling to New York in winter, this space is transformed into the Winter Flea, an antique, craft and food market that is open between November and March.
+Shopping lovers, here you will find the best things to buy in New York.

-It's not your typical flea market where items are just piled up in a pile, but there's a thoughtful presentation that draws the eye to the stalls to tempt you to take home a unique souvenir for yourself or your family.
-There's something unique!
+This isn't your typical flea market where items are piled up haphazardly.
+Instead, everything is carefully presented to catch your eye and tempt you to take home a unique souvenir, whether for yourself or your family.
+There are some truly unique items!

-If you don't leave here with a super cool vintage jacket, you'll leave with a full stomach.
-Here you'll sample some of the best tacos, hot dogs, lobster rolls and Sicilian cannoli in New York.
+If you don't leave here with a super cool vintage jacket, you'll at least leave with a full stomach.
+Here you'll try some of the best tacos, hot dogs, lobster rolls and Sicilian cannoli in New York.
 It's one of the best places to eat in Brooklyn.